OakTree100/casper_tut_dac/tut_dac.rst

 0) Start an ipython session
 1) Connect to and program your board normally
-2) Program your DAC clocks as you did for the ADCs in tutorial 2
+2) Program your DAC clocks as you did for the ADCs in tutorial 2, run ``init()`` and ``status()`` on your RFDC
 3) Generate your sine wave as shown above.
 This has to be done within your ipython session or in the same script to that your values are available in buf
 4) Write your sine wave to your bram, and a 1 to your enable register

 .. code:: python